craftcms/docs/docs/5.x/extend/updating-plugins.md

 Craft 5 brings some of the most significant author- and developer-experience improvements _ever_—and in a way that is minimally disruptive to plugins.

-The [changelog](https://github.com/craftcms/cms/blob/5.0/CHANGELOG.md) is the most comprehensive and up-to-date list of added, altered, deprecated, and removed APIs.
+The [changelog](https://github.com/craftcms/cms/blob/5.0/CHANGELOG.md) is the most comprehensive and up-to-date list of added, changed, deprecated, and removed APIs.
 This guide focuses on high-level changes, organized by the features they impact.

 ::: tip
 Report issues with the upgrade guide in our [`craftcms/docs` repo](https://github.com/craftcms/docs/issues/new), and issues with the upgrade itself in the [`craftcms/cms` repo](https://github.com/craftcms/cms/issues/new?labels=bug%2Ccraft5&projects=&template=BUG-REPORT-V5.yml&title=%5B5.x%5D%3A+).